clclab/clc-labs/retention-recognition/retention-recognition.md

 line that passes all the three points.
 :::

+Grid search
+-----------

 Now, if we have the model, the objective function, and the data points, how can we find the best set of values for the parameters?
 The algorithms that are used to find the best set of values for the parameters of a model are called *optimization* algorithms.
-In this assignment, you will see two different optimization algorithm, Grid Search and Hill Climbing.

-Grid search
------------
+Here, we look at two different optimization algorithm: *grid search* and *hill climbing*.

-One very trivial way to find the optimal parameter setting is to compute the objective function for all equidistant possible combinations of different values for the parameters, and then choose the combination that gives us the lowest cost [^1] This simple method is called Grid Search.
+One  way to find the optimal parameter setting is to compute the objective function for all possible equidistant combinations of different values for the parameters, and then choose the combination that gives us the lowest cost (the output of the cost function).
+This method is called [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search).

 In the example model, set $C$ to a random value, and assume $A$ and $B$ can be any real value in the range $[-1,1]$.
 We have to pick a step size, let’s say 0.1.